MangaD/SIRS-Project/documentation/Proposal_erratum.md

 Private keys should be known only by the owner, so it should be the client creating the key pair and providing his public key to the server upon registration.

-We also forgot to mention that we'll be using RSA with 2048-bit keys.
+We also forgot to mention that we'll be using ECC instead of RSA for [better performance](https://www.globalsign.com/en/blog/elliptic-curve-cryptography/) with 256-bit keys.

 ## Why use Diffie-Hellman?